Ivanka Trump Spoke About Sexual Harassment & We're Not Buying It

 Unless it is my Dad....That is just Lockerroom talk and should be ignored.— Thaddeus Arjuna (@ThaddeusArjuna) November 3, 2017

-“Locker room talk” of course is what Donald Trump called his behavior in the infamous Access Hollywood tape in which he referred to grabbing a woman "by the pussy.”
+“Locker room talk” of course is what Donald Trump called his behaviour in the infamous Access Hollywood tape in which he referred to grabbing a woman "by the pussy.”

 Advertisement